 Postnasal drip can irritate the nerves in the back of your throat, causing a cough.

 - the feeling of a lump in the back of the throat

 - sore throat

 - trouble swallowing

 When infected with viruses that cause the common cold, the short-term symptoms usually last less than a week.
 The cough tends to hang around long after even after other symptoms have improved.
 These coughs are typically dry and can last for up to two months.
 They are usually the consequence of irritation in your airway, which is frequently excessively sensitive after a viral illness.
 This kind of cough is hard to treat and often requires patience and time.

-Apart from these, environmental irritants, whooping cough, collapsed lung, ACE inhibitors, lung cancer, heart failure can also cause dry cough.
+Apart from these, environmental irritants, whooping cough, collapsed the lung, ACE inhibitors, lung cancer, heart failure can also cause dry cough.

 Dry coughs can be hard to treat.
 Once your airways become excessively susceptible, they are easily aggravated by coughing, creating a vicious cycle.
-Even though there are several over the counter drugs, throat lozenges, OTC cough suppressants and cough syrups available still there are few home remedies that you can refer to in order to get rid of dry cough.
+Even though there are several over the counter drugs, throat lozenges, OTC cough suppressants and cough syrups available still there are few home remedies that you can refer to to get rid of dry cough.
 One such home remedy is honey.
 As per a recent survey, it has been proved that honey can soothe coughs better than any other cough medicine.
 Honey eases irritation in the lungs or the throat because of its vicious and sticky nature that assists in relieving the mucous membranes.
 In the case of bacterial infection, the antibacterial properties of honey guarantee respite from cough.
-Honey is filled with antioxidants which strengthen the immune systems to guard your airways against foreign objects and bacteria.
+Honey is filled with antioxidants that strengthen the immune systems to guard your airways against foreign objects and bacteria.